-In addition to this WildCountryZen.com website, we have a SoundCloud site dedicated to the audio recordings of our Dharma talks, guided meditations, and discussions, increasing access to practicing with us even if you can't make it when "live," prefer to listen while driving, or want to just listen...
+In addition to this WildCountryZen.com website, we have a SoundCloud site dedicated to the audio-only recordings of our Dharma talks, guided meditations, and discussions, increasing access to practicing with us even if you can't make it; even driving in a car, you can just listen...

 By Taizan Gendo (Mark Adams)

 In this time of uncertainty and suffering we may be called to more than listening to the cries of the world.
 We may be called to action, to follow in the footsteps and example of a most favored saint in all of Zen—Avalokiteshvara bodhisattva.